akcaHalit/Kotlin-MVMM-Beginner/README.md

 ## I assume that you created the project and set your .xml as you wanted.

-## We must set the Data Binding to use MVMM structure.
+## At first, We must set the Data Binding to use MVMM structure.

-Basically, it is to send data to the design area.
+What is Data Binding ?   =>   Basically, it is to send data to the design area.
 It provides ease for design and class management with less coding.

 > Enable data binding in build.gradle.kts:
 ```